dfo-osdt/osp/README.md

 Once the local server is up and running, you can launch Cypress with `pnpm cy:open` or just run the tests with `pnpm cy:run`

+If using WSL, you will need to follow this [guide](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps) first.